angular-schule/website-articles/blog/2022-11-use-define-for-class-fields/README.md

 ```

 Another option is to not request the dependency via the constructor at all, but to use the function `inject()`.
 This function also offers dependency injection.
-Even if we need the service instance more than once, we can store the requested dependency in a property and use it from anywhere in the class, as shown below:
+Even further, if we need the service instance more than once, we can store the requested dependency in a property and use it from anywhere in the class, as shown below:

 ```ts